 - Almost without exception they are driven by revenue, sometimes at the expense of users

 In contrast, decentralized, distributed systems with significant traction, scale, or utility:

 - Are very difficult to shut down abruptly – most if not all nodes need to go dark

 - Can be restarted by anyone in the community with copies of the data

 - Are not subject to the shutdown whims of a single arbiter

 - May persist because parties have a principled or personal desire to ensure they do

 Now we get to the fun part.
 How does one articulate to someone deeply skeptical of open source, decentralized, distributed systems, such as a blockchain, that their data will not vanish suddenly?
 How does one rebut the statement that these systems must rely on unsustainable economic interests for anyone to run them?

 After hearing that Britney Spears song at Google I/O, I wondered: “Is this noise pollution still available on decentralized systems (torrents, etc.) after this long?”
 When I got home I decided to up the ante in my search for long-lasting, distributed trash, so I chose to base my conjecture on the poster child of musical eye-rolling: Nickelback.
-Not many people like Nickelback, and that’s great, because anyone circulating its songs on a peer network is probably doing so out of some unnatural affection for them, not an economic incentive.
+Not many people like Nickelback, and that’s great, because those who are circulating its songs on a peer network are probably doing so out of some unnatural affection for them or specific self-interest.
 As it turns out, I took a look and found that Nickelback’s songs are still available on peer networks 20 years after they first appeared.
 Herein lies the conjecture I present to you, without further delay:

 The mean duration that data will remain persistently available on an open source, decentralized, distributed system that reaches at least the size, popularity, or acolyte following of Nickelback, is roughly equal to the time period from which Nickelback’s songs first became available to the day no peer nodes remain that circulate their ‘music’.